Best Steps To Grow Kiwi In Containers

 - Kiwi should be cut into six-inch lengths, with the growing tip removed.

-- In a glass with an inch of water, place the clippings.
+- Place the clippings in a glass with an inch of water.

 - The cuttings will sprout little roots at their ends in approximately 3 weeks.